 Instructions

-- Cook the pasta until just becoming tender (about 5 minutes).
-Drain.6 ounces whole grain or fiber-enriched elbow macaroni
+- Cook the pasta until just becoming tender (about 5 minutes).6 ounces macaroni

 - Once the macaroni is done, drain it and fold it into the turkey mixture.